jmreidy/grunt-browserify/README.md

 #### alias
 Type: `[String:String]` or comma-separated `String`

-Browserify can alias files to a certain name.
+Browserify can alias files or modules to a certain name.
 For example, `require(‘./foo’)` can be aliased to be used as `require(‘foo’)`.
 Aliases should be specified as `fileName:alias`.
+A couple notes:

+* fileNames are parsed into their full paths with `path.resolve`.

+* Any aliases are automatically externalized by Browserify.
+That means an alias in one bundle is requireable from another.

+* If you leave the second half of an alias blank, it will just externalize the target.
+For example: `alias: ['events:']` will alias the events module as 'events' inside and outside of the bundle.

 #### aliasMappings
 Type: `[Object || Array]`